AmberZimmerman/ambers-magical-weather-app/README.md

 ### Description of the project:

-Ambers Magical Weather App is not so magical.
+Ambers Magical Weather App is not so magical, in fact it is just good ol technology.
 By utilizing the OpenWeather One Call API, it retrieves weather data for cities.
 By typing a city name into the search field and then clicking search, the dashboard will display the current weather conditions, the temperature, the humidity, the wind speed, and the UV index.
 WHEN I click on a city in the search history

 ### Contribution Guidelines: